 Management of scientific data is a long-standing issue which has been the subject of substantial progress in the recent years.
 For instance, FAIR principles (Findability, Accessibility, Interoperability, and Reusability; see Wilkinson et al. 2016) have been proposed to help improve the usefulness of data and data analysis pipelines.
 Similarly, databases implementing these practices have emerged, such as Dataverse (King, 2007) and Zenodo (European Organization For Nuclear Research and OpenAIRE, 2013).
-The method of daylong recordings should incorporate such methodological advances.
-It should be noted, however, that some of the difficulties surrounding the management of corpora of daylong recordings are more idiosyncratic to this technique and therefore require specific solutions.
+Daylong recordings cannot be treated in precisely the same way (Cychosz et al., 2020), and therefore require specific solutions.
 Below, we list some of the challenges that researchers are likely to face while employing long-form recordings in naturalistic environments.